sormind/Sor/Readme.txt

 - **Agent Management Modules**: Tools for managing the lifecycle of AI agents.
 - **Communication Interfaces**: Systems to enable efficient internal and external communication.
 - **Data Processing Units**: Components for handling and processing data within the framework.
+- **Environment Management**: Features for accessing existing environments or creating new ones to tailor agent operations.

 #### Development Environment